December, 2024

 Today, we started our day early watching Nagarkot's famous sunrise over the Himalayas, which was really beautiful.
 After breakfast, we went for a 10k hike.
 We were escorted by a local guide, which was relaxing and rewarding because of the panoramic views of the Himalayas.

-After lunch, we took a taxi to the spectacular suspension bridge that provided panoramic views of the surrounding hills and valleys.
-We took a taxi back to the hotel and watched the sunset again.
-In the evening, we went for dinner in one of the local restaurants in the village.
-Lovely day!!
+After lunch, we went to the spectacular suspension bridge that provided panoramic views of the surrounding hills and valley.
+We enjoyed the sunset from the bridge.
+In the evening, we went for dinner in a local restaurant in the village.

 Day 3: Bhaktapur-Kathmandu